To the Members of

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's report) Order 2016 ("theOrder") issued by the Central Government of India in terms of subsection (11) ofsection 143 of the Act we give in the "Annexure 1"a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("theOrder") issued by the Central Government of India in terms of subsection (11) ofsection 143 of the Act we give in the "Annexure 1"a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

 (b) In our opinion proper books of account as required by law have been kept bythe Company so far as it appears from our examination of those books;

-(c) The Balance Sheet Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss including the Statement ofOther Comprehensive Income the Cash Flow Statement and Statement of Changes in Equitydealt with by this Report are in agreement with the books of account;

-(d) In our opinion the aforesaid financial statements comply with theAccounting Standards specified under section 133 of the Act read with Companies (IndianAccounting Standards) Rules 2015 as amended;
+(d) In our opinion the aforesaid financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Companies (IndianAccounting Standards) Rules 2015 as amended;

-(e) On the basis of written representations received from the directors as onMarch 31 2021 taken on record by the Board of Directors none of the directors isdisqualified as on March 31 2018 from being appointed as a director in terms of section 164 (2) ofthe Act;
+(e) On the basis of the written representations received from the directors as onMarch 31 2021 taken on record by the Board of Directors none of the directors isdisqualified as on March 31 2021 from being appointed as a director in terms of Section164 (2) of the Act;

 (f) With respect to the adequacy of the internal financial controls of theCompany with reference to these financial statements and the operating effectiveness ofsuch controls refer to our separate Report in "Annexure 2" to thisreport;

-(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.